davidtres03/Catalyst/deployment-package/DEPLOYMENT_CHECKLIST.md

 ---

-## ??
-FINAL NOTES:
+## 💙 FINAL NOTES:

 **What You'll Have:**
-- ?
-Catalyst on your server (YOUR_SERVER_IP)
+- 🔥 Catalyst on your server (YOUR_SERVER_IP)
-- ?
-Running alongside CapAndCollarSupplyCo
+- 🤖 Running 24/7 autonomously
-- ?
-100% local and private
+- 🔒 100% local and private
-- ? $0 cost forever
+- 💰 $0 cost forever
-- ?
-Your data, your control
+- 👑 Your data, your control
-- ?
-God-centered, faith-first
+- ✨ God-centered, faith-first

 **Privacy Guaranteed:**
 - Nothing leaves YOUR_SERVER_IP